Business-minded PhD passionate about using data and algorithms to improve the world and people’s lives.

 Finding survivors in disaster areas

-It is often difficult to coordinate and plan the rescue work after a disaster such as an earthquake or a Tsunami.
-Statistical models can be a help in these situations by combining information from cameras mounted on UAVs, maps, cell tower information, etc. to create a probability map over an area.
-This map would tell the rescuers where it is most likely to find survivors after a disaster, so that they might focus their effort and resources to save as many people as possible.
+It is often difficult to coordinate and plan the rescue work after a disaster such as an earthquake.
+Statistical models can be a help in these situations by combining information from UAVs, maps, cell towers, etc. to estimate the distribution of survivors in an area.
+This model can then be used together with methods from reinforcement learning to coordinate and lead the work of the the rescuers to find as many survivors as possible after a disaster.

 Photo: Mark Dixon.